Accelerating Physics-Based Electromigration Analysis via Rational Krylov Subspaces: Experimental Results

-Fig.~\ref{fig:stress_wire0_10seg} illustrates representative stress maps generated by \textit{ExtRaKrylovEM} and \textit{EiRaKrylovEM} under the baseline configuration $\{\eta_{\mathrm{nuc}}, \eta_{\mathrm{post}}, q\} = \{1,\, 1,\, 6\}$ with $\sigma_{crit} = 10^8$ Pa on a synthesized 10 segment wire.
+Fig.~\ref{fig:stress_wire0_10seg} illustrates representative stress maps generated by \textit{ExtRaKrylovEM} and \textit{EiRaKrylovEM} under the baseline configuration $\{\eta_{\mathrm{nuc}}, \eta_{\mathrm{post}}, q\} = \{1,\, 1,\, 6\}$ with $\sigma_{\mathrm{crit}} = 10^8$~Pa on a synthesized 10-segment wire.
 The corresponding results obtained from the FDM-based solver~\cite{SunYu:TDMR'20} are shown at the top for reference.
-Stress distributions at three representative time points are presented: around the nucleation instant (left), the mid post-void stage (center), and the end of the post-void phase (right).
-As can be seen from the figure, the stress maps produced by the three methods are visually indistinguishable across all stages.
+Stress distributions at three representative time points are presented: around the nucleation instant (left), the middle of the post-void phase (center), and the end of the post-void phase (right).
+As shown in the figure, the stress maps produced by the three methods are visually indistinguishable across all stages.
 Quantitatively, \textit{ExtRaKrylovEM} yields a nucleation-time error of only 0.4\% and a resistance-change error of 0.00\%, as shown in the bottom panel.
 Similar accuracy is achieved by \textit{EiRaKrylovEM}.